SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-use-connection-strings/rule.md

         </connectionStrings>
  </configuration>
 ```

-Then you can access the connection string like this in C#
+...then you can access the connection string like this in C#:

 ```cs
 SqlConnection sqlConn =